Mindfulness: identifying our thoughts, images and automatic reactivity to them—seeing our thoughts instead of being our thoughts.

-For many years as I ate a meal I noticed that often the last bite of whatever I was eating tasted so good.
+For many years, as I ate meals I would often noticed that the last bite of whatever I was eating tasted so good.
 Better than all the other bites, in fact.
-I have to admit that this did catch my attention each time it happened.
-I had the urge to ponder this curious little experience.
-But soon my mind, like the young woman in the picture, was on to some other tidbit of life, racing on.
-Dragging my awareness with it into my virtual reality of thinking.
-I like to talk while at a meal.
-I enjoy planning, analyzing and just having fun thinking with friends and family while eating.
-It was not until I had practiced mindfulness meditation for a while that this last bite thing began to seem more interesting to me, interesting enough for me to learn to slow down a bit and really look at it.
+I have to admit that this did catch my attention each time it happened, and I often had the urge to ponder this curious little experience.
+But soon my mind was racing on to some other tidbit of life, dragging my awareness with it into my virtual reality of thinking.
+I like to talk while at a meal—I enjoy planning, analyzing and just having fun thinking with friends and family while eating.
+It was not until I had practiced mindfulness meditation for a while that this last bite thing began to seem more interesting to me, interesting enough for me to learn to slow down and really look at it.

-Why was the last bite the best, no big deal but what’s up with that?
-Well, it began to dawn on me that while eating the last bite of food I also became more interested in it, more focused on it.
-I mean I thought, oh this is the last bite and then I paid much more attention to what I was eating.
-So, it was not so much about the last bite that was making the difference in my enjoyment but more what I was doing with my attention during the last bite.
+Why was the last bite the best?
+It began to dawn on me that as I ate the last bite of food, I also became more interested in it, more focused on it.
+I though to myself “Oh, this is the last bite,” and consequently I paid much more attention to what I was eating.
+My enjoyment didn’t so much come from the fact that the last bite was any better than the bites that came before it, but more from the fact that I was paying attention to the last bite.

 Slowing down and being with direct experience

-The more things that we focus on in our minds that run us the more we become lost to our other senses and overall knowing through experience.
-The problem is that we are out of balance with our whole experience of living.
-The busy mind tells us what to do to succeed and insists on moving forward at all costs.
-Recognizing the signals of an overly tired body and empty spirit or even a broken heart are good signals for building a mindfulness practice.
+The more things we focus on in our minds, the more we lose touch with our other senses, and the more reduced is our capacity to know-through-experience.
+We become out of balance with our holistic experience of living.
+The busy mind tells us what to do to succeed, insisting on moving forward at all costs.
+Recognizing the signals of, for example, an overly-tired body, an empty spirit, or even a broken heart, are good starting points for building a mindfulness practice.

 Starting a mindfulness practice